fabistb/vis-dapr/Main/README.md

 # Binding
 ## Input binding
-Dapr utilizes an _options_ request to determine if an application subscribes to an input binding by sending an _options_ request.
+Dapr utilizes an _options_ request to determine if an application subscribes to an input binding.
 If the application returns 2xx or 405.
 While both variants are valid for operations it might be preferable to return 2xx to reduce the amount of failed requests in the logs.
 [Dapr Docs](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/#input-bindings)